-- Based on the outcome from the rapid risk assessment, School will send home those people who have been in close contact with the person who has tested positive, advising them to self-isolate for 10 days since they were last in close contact with that person when they were infectious.
-Close contact means: - o face to face contact including being coughed on or having a face to face conversation within one metre; - being within 1 metre for 1 minute or longer without face to face contact; - o being within 2 metres of someone for more than 15 minutes (either as a one-off contact, or added up together over one day); - o travelling in a small vehicle, i.e. a car, with an infected person;
+- The health protection team will carry out a rapid risk assessment to confirm who has been in close contact with the person during the period that they were infectious, and ensure they are asked to self-isolate Based on the advice from the health protection team outcome from the rapid risk assessment, school will send home those people who have been in close contact with the person who has tested positive, advising them to selfisolate for 14 days since they were last in close contact with that person when they were infectious.
+Close contact means: - direct close contact face to face contact with an infected individual for any length of time, within 1 metre, including being coughed on, a face to face conversation, or unprotected physical contact (skin-to-skin); - o proximity contacts extended close contact (within 1 to 2 metres for more than 15 minutes) with an infected individual; - o travelling in a small vehicle, i.e. a car, with an infected person; - School will follow the guidance in the latest PHE (Lancashire) Schools Resource Pack (circulated to schools via the Schools Bulletin) which provides advice on managing positive cases and who to contact for help;